UrosDoe7/lab-environment-for-dynatrace-training/README.md

     ./azure-cli-deploy-vm-windows-and-linux-for-training-dynatrace.sh
     ls

-You can create 20 env max with Windows and Linux for dynatrace training (15 min per environment) Or yo can create 20 Linux VM max for dynatrace workshop (5 min per VM) Windows = Standard_B2s (2 CPU; 4GB RAM)
+Max env = 20
+For each env :
-Linux = Standard_D1_v2 (1 CPU; 3.5 GB RAM)
+   - 1 VM Linux UBUNTU = Standard_D1_v2 (1 CPU; 3.5 GB RAM)
-user00;windynatracelab00.uksouth.cloudapp.azure.com;dynatracelab00.uksouth.cloudapp.azure.com;*****
-user01;windynatracelab01.uksouth.cloudapp.azure.com;dynatracelab01.uksouth.cloudapp.azure.com;*****
-user02;windynatracelab02.uksouth.cloudapp.azure.com;dynatracelab02.uksouth.cloudapp.azure.com;*****
+   - Option on the Linux VM
+      * easytravel docker insalled and started
+      * crontab to stop mongodb 20 minutes every day and generated problems
+      * kubernetes : script to deploy from this vm the Azure Vote App on AKS for the workshop Kubernetes (need a Service Principal for the authentication)
+   - Option on the training environment
+      * 1 VM Windows 10 = Standard_B2s (2 CPU; 4GB RAM) for these workshop : LoadGen, Android and Plugin Python

+With default configuration the script will deploy 2 environments for the training : user00;dynatracelab00.francecentral.cloudapp.azure.com;windynatracelab00.francecentral.cloudapp.azure.com;*****
+user01;dynatracelab01.francecentral.cloudapp.azure.com;windynatracelab01.francecentral.cloudapp.azure.com;*****

-Linux,  direct access from a bowser (443)       : https://dynatracelab00.uksouth.cloudapp.azure.com
+Linux,  direct access from a bowser (443)       : https://dynatracelab00.francecentral.cloudapp.azure.com
-EasytravelDocker,  installed and started  (80)  : http://dynatracelab00.uksouth.cloudapp.azure.com
+EasytravelDocker,  installed and started  (80)  : http://dynatracelab00.francecentral.cloudapp.azure.com
-(optional) Windows,  access with mstsc (3389)   : dynatracelab00.uksouth.cloudapp.azure.com
+(optional) Windows,  access with mstsc (3389)   : windynatracelab00.francecentral.cloudapp.azure.com

-The VM are installed and stopped.
+By default, the VM are installed and stopped.
 Start the VM when you are readey on your Azure portals : https://portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Compute%2FVirtualMachines

-If you install Easytravel, by default, the mongodb is shutdown every 4 hours during 20 minutes.
+By default, the crontab is configured to stop mongodb for 20 minutes at 15 H GMT:
 To show the cron, use this command :   sudo crontab -l
 To edit the cron, this command :       sudo crontab -e
 And to erase the cron, this one :      sudo crontab -r